ahmadpgh/deepSimDEF/README.md

 ```
 CUDA_VISIBLE_DEVICES=gpu-number python deepSimDEF_for_protein_protein_interaction.py arguments
 ```
-A sample of such run for human species and BP sub-ontology (hence single-channel deepSimDEF) could be:
+A sample of such run for human species and BP sub-ontology (hence single-channel deepSimDEF) would be:
 ```
 CUDA_VISIBLE_DEVICES=0 python deepSimDEF_for_protein_protein_interaction.py --species human --sub_ontology bp
 ```